wp-plugins/admin-bar-user-switching/readme.txt

 **What can be entered into the username search box?**

 You can enter the exact username of a user or you can use wildcards to find a user e.g. *another* would find all users with the word another in their username.
 [See here for more information on wildcard searches](http://codex.wordpress.org/Class_Reference/WP_User_Query#Search_Parameters)

+**Has the plugin any filters or actions for developers?**

+It does indeed, although not too many!
+The following filters can be used.

+* abus_switch_to_text - allows developers to change the text that is displayed in the admin menu which, when on hover shows the search box
+* abus_form_output - this filter can be used to change the markup of the form which is used in the plugin for user searching
+* abus_switch_back_text - this filter is used to change the text shown to switch back to the original logged in user

 == Screenshots ==